EpiCompBio/welcome/notes_python_packaging.rst

 	pip install -U pip twine check-manifest setuptools

-Create/edit MANIFEST.in, your INI file and setup.py files as necessary.
+Create/edit MANIFEST.in and setup.py files as necessary (and possibly an INI file depending on how you've set things up).

 Use `check-manifest`_ to detect errors in setup.py: